Leptogenesis in exponential $f(R)$ gravity model: Gravitational Baryogenesis with Exponential Gravity

-To solve Eqs.~(\ref{RAY})--(\ref{BG-EOM}), the following ansatz for the scale factor $a(t) \sim \left({t \over t_0} \right) ^{\alpha}$ (with $\alpha >0$), is considered where the evolution of scale factor is considered as power law in time.
-Then the Hubble parameter and the Ricci scalar curvature is written as
+is considered where the evolution of scale factor is considered as a power law in time \cite{Dolgov:2014faa,Ramos:2017cot}.
+The rationale behind this model lies in its ability to avoid both the flatness and horizon problems entirely.
+Furthermore, they are free from the fine-tuning issue \cite{Dolgov1982,Dolgov1997,Ford1987}.